BLM Land Patent Records Search

 The Constitution for the United States of America, as presented by Corp.
 U.S. with live links to high resolution images of the original documents and to respective amendments and historical data.

-A More Perfect Union, A Historical review of the creation of the Constitution for the United States of America as presented by the U.S. National Archives.
+Founders Online, Correspondence and other writings of six major shapers of the United States as presented by the U.S. National Archives.

 District of Columbia Organic Act of 1871, This is a image file of the whole act as it was published in the statutes at large of the Fourty-First Congress, Session III Chapter 62 at pages 419-429. (pdf file size: 3 meg.)